Maryland, Probation Violation Defense Attorney

 Individuals on probation are usually restricted in their travel outside of their designated county, state, or country.
 Any travel outside of the restricted area requires permission from the probation officer.
 Failure to obtain permission before leaving the restricted area can lead to a probation violation.

-5. Changing Addresses Without Permission
+5. Changing Address Without Permission

 Individuals on probation are required to inform their probation officers before moving to a new address.
 Failing to inform the probation officer of a change in residence can result in a probation violation.

-6. Getting Arrested for an Unrelated Crime
+6. Getting Arrested for an Unrelated or "New" Crime

 Any arrest made during probation, regardless of the crime, is often considered a violation of the terms of probation.
 This is because being arrested again is seen as a failure to comply with the terms set out by the court.